numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``common_instance(self, other) -> dtype or NULL``

 If not set, most slots are filled with slots which either error or defer automatically.
-Non-flexible dtypes do not have to implement:
+Non-parametric dtypes do not have to implement:

 * ``discover_descr_from_pyobject`` (uses ``default_descr`` instead)
 * ``common_instance`` (uses ``default_descr`` instead)